IlyaSukhanov/cookiecutter-fastapi-aws-lambda/README.rst

 Finally you can deploy project:

- 1. `make configure-deploy` Installs serverless.js and other necessary dependencies.
+ 1. :code:`make configure-deploy`: Installs serverless.js and other necessary dependencies.
     This generally only need to be performed once
- 2. `make deploy-dev` Deploys application to AWS Lambda using development environment settings
+ 2. :code:`make deploy-dev`: Deploys application to AWS Lambda using development environment settings

 Undo deployment:

- 1. `make undeploy-dev` Removes deployment and all other resources that were created with deploy-dev.
+ 1. :code:`make undeploy-dev`: Removes deployment and all other resources that were created with deploy-dev.